 "Our employees are our greatest asset "is a statement often encountered.
-What does it mean, and how is this organised to ensure visibility in organisations?
+What does it mean, and how is it organised to ensure visibility in the organisation?
 The course will provide an overview of HR management and HR roles and responsibilities in today's workplace.
-This includes all levels of leadership and management.
-Further, criteria for a sound working environment, personnel policies, recruitment, motivation, learning and training, as well as attitudes will be key topics.
+This includes all levels of management.
+Criteria for the good working environment, personnel, recruitment policies, motivation, knowledge goals, learning, attitudes, and training will be key topics of the course.
 The course also includes laws, agreements, social conditions and labour law.

 After completed course student shall:

-- Have acquired knowledge of important principles and tasks of modern personnel management
+- Have acquired a oversit of important principles and tasks of modern personnel management

-- Possess knowledge of relevant laws, agreements and social conditions that affect the management and leadership
+- Have knowledge of relevant laws, agreements and social conditions that affect the management of staff.

 After the course students shall:

-- Be able to use important principles and tools from the course in a job of personnel management or -leadership
+- Be able to use tools that are reviewed in the course of the exercise of personnel management

-- See the value in the develop of oneself as an HR leader
+- See the value in being able to develop itself as a leader

-- Principles and best practice in modern human resource management
+- Principles and practice in modern human resource management

 - Development of the human resource function